cayanprola/cayanprola.github.io/README.md

 ```

 The build output is placed in `docs/` so GitHub Actions can deploy it to the `gh-pages` branch for GitHub Pages serving.

+Routing & styles

+- This project uses Vue Router (pages available at `/`, `/about`, `/contact`).
+- Tailwind CSS is configured — development builds use the Tailwind PostCSS setup included here.
 My portfolio website.